 Life in Flagstaff is all about the outdoors, and accommodation is thankfully budget-friendly.
 Don’t expect 5-star hotels here; it’s more centered around wooden lodges tucked deep in the woods, mid-range hotels, or locally run bed and breakfasts.

-Where to Stay in Flagstaff
+Best Places to Stay in Flagstaff

 Little America Hotel – Like a modern, luxury take on a rustic log cabin, Little America Hotel is furnished with dark wood, stone walls, cozy armchairs, and log fires.
 The rooms here are large and equally cozy.
 Surrounded by 500 acres of Ponderosa pine forest, there are hiking trails that start within this area, making the hotel a great option for those who like to get straight into the great outdoors.
 It also boasts an outdoor pool, plus a delicious restaurant and bar.